Time for a Change

 The home is now divided into 4 levels, each serving a different function.
 The top floor is the epicentre of family life.
 The open-plan living area is connected to the kitchen and dining which all wrap around the surrounding alfresco area with the pool.

 The middle level is dedicated to the bedrooms and reinforces the element of privacy within the house.

 The ground floor consists of a TV room, study, guestroom and gym.
 And the lower-ground floor, which is located on the street level, consists of a garage, storage area and wine cellar.

 The only thing that seems to have been preserved from the features of the original house is the family-favourite jacaranda tree at the entrance.
 It creates a unique and welcoming entry and, as per the family request, builders placed importance on preserving it.

 Open Plan Reinvented

-The top-level now makes maximum use of the location, embracing the views and connecting the spectacular surroundings to the indoor space.
+The top level now makes maximum use of the location, embracing the views and connecting the spectacular surroundings to the indoor space.

 Design elements such as floor-to-ceiling windows, the openness of the space and continuous use of Limestone flooring enhanced the seamless connection between the interiors and the alfresco area.

-Limestone Connecting Living Areas
+Custom Limestone Connecting Indoor to Outdoor Living Area

 At Sareen Stone, we’ve sourced Azul Limestone outside our standard range and supplied it for the project on a custom order.
 Then it was expertly installed by Pacific Plus Constructions throughout the house.